aniketpant/aniketpant.github.com/README.md

 The design of the website has been hugely inspired by [Ben Schwarz's site](http://germanforblack.com).
 The fonts used are & [Cubano](https://typekit.com/fonts/cubano) & [Source Sans Pro](https://typekit.com/fonts/source-sans-pro) and served by Typekit.
 The pretty colors you see are are `#BF2C47` and `#037F8C`.

+## Copyright

 Content in the `_posts` folder is copyrighted.

 All other aspects of this repository are MIT licensed.